DaXuanGarden/BioCycleMR/README.md

 # Creators😊

--   **Xuanyu Wang**: A 2021 undergraduate student from College of Traditional Chinese Medicine, Tianjin University of Traditional Chinese Medicine.
+-   **Xuanyu Wang**: A 2021 undergraduate student from the College of Traditional Chinese Medicine, Tianjin University of Traditional Chinese Medicine.
 Research Interests in Traditional Chinese Medicine with a special focus on Cardiology and Cardiovascular diseases.

 -   **Yangyang Zhang**: A 2021 undergraduate student from Shanghai Medical College, Fudan University.
-Research Interests include Obstetrician-gynecology, and reproductive medicine.
+Research Interests include Obstetrics-Gynecology and reproductive medicine.

 # Contact✍🏻